edson98lg/selenium_bot_linkedin/README.md

 ### How to get the link to the target company?
 1. Go to a profile of someone who has worked at the target company.
 2. Right click on the company logo and then inspect the element.
-3. Find the anchor element <a> in the html, and copy the link.
+3. Find the anchor element <a> in the HTML, and copy the link.

+## How to use the code properly?
+1. Run the code and wait for login
+2. Type in the search box the company target
+3. Select "People"
+**
+## ingresar al filtro
 ## Considerations